 An EIDL loan however you do need to pay back with interest.
-Interest rates are fixed at 3.75% or 2.75% for non profits.
-These loans have a payment time frame of 30 years, available in all 50 states of the United States and have no pre payment penalities.
+Interest rates are fixed at 3.75% or 2.75% for nonprofits.
+These loans have a payment time frame of 30 years, available in all 50 states of the United States, and have no pre-payment penalties.

 The advance can be anywhere from $1,000 to $10,000.
 Most small business owners have seen a recent ACH deposit from the SBAD TREAS 310 payment ID for a total of $1,000.

 Many people are confused and wondering if this deposit they got is their actual loan.
 It’s not.
 It’s only the advance of the loan Here’s the difference.

 The EIDL Advance